layer-3/docs/docs/legacy/architecture/system-overview.md

 ## **The Broker Node** <a href="#id-88o83bna5dhs" id="id-88o83bna5dhs"></a>

-The broker node is built with [OpenDAX™ WEB SDK](https://web-sdk.openware.com/?path=/story/getting-started--page), which offers reusable UI components for common exchange platform interfaces, including widgets.
+The broker node is built with [NeoDAX™ WEB SDK](https://web-sdk.openware.com/?path=/story/getting-started--page), which offers reusable UI components for common exchange platform interfaces, including widgets.

 All components come with a simple, modern design, and are customizable.

-The library leverages React state management tools such as providers, hooks, and utils to connect to the [OpenDAX™ WEB SDK](https://web-sdk.openware.com/?path=/story/getting-started--page) for JavaScript and pass data to the UI layer, simplifying state synchronization.
+The library leverages React state management tools such as providers, hooks, and utils to connect to the [NeoDAX™ WEB SDK](https://web-sdk.openware.com/?path=/story/getting-started--page) for JavaScript and pass data to the UI layer, simplifying state synchronization.

 Demo Version - [alpha.yellow.org](http://alpha.yellow.org/)